onthebusiness/harelang.org/content/tutorials/libraries.md

 Hare libraries live in the same namespace as the standard library, and to some extent, libraries are encouraged to extend the standard library where it makes sense to.
-For example, a library may add a new network prototol by adding a new namespace in `net::`, such as `net::irc`.
+For example, a library may add a new network protocol by adding a new namespace in `net::`, such as `net::irc`.
 Additionally, third-party modules can entirely replace standard library modules with their own (though they are expected to provide a compatible API).
 Some parts of the standard library are